News & Events

 What's the biggest misconception people have about your position?

-The title "computational scientist" can sound a bit confusing!
-People often assume it’s narrowly focused, but the role is actually very diverse.
-It includes tasks like consulting, providing user support, and maintaining clusters on the application side.
-Some of my colleagues even collaborate with faculty on research projects, though I haven’t had the opportunity to do that yet.
+The title ‘AI Scientist’ can sound a bit confusing—people often assume it’s narrowly focused, but the role is actually very diverse.
+It includes consulting, providing application-level infrastructure support, and contributing to a wide range of initiatives and research projects.

 How long have you been on the Anvil team/at RCAC?